Contact information

 Media

-Interview (podcast): New Books Network, a discussion on A Path into the Mountains (UH Press, 2022)
+Interview (podcast): New Books Network, A Path into the Mountains (UH Press, 2022)

-Interview (podcast): Beyond Japan Podcast on the topic of ‘power spots’ in contemporary Japan (September 2021)
+Interview (podcast): Beyond Japan Podcast, power spots in contemporary Japan